mldsh905/TikTok-clone/README.md

 ## Introduction

 TikTok Clone is a mobile app that allows users to browse and watch short-form videos, just like TikTok.
-This app is built using React Native, Firebase, and other open-source libraries.

 ## Screenshot